DiTEC-project/pyaerial/README.md

 ## Introduction

-Aerial is a scalable Neurosymbolic association rule mining (ARM) method for tabular data.
+Aerial+ is a scalable Neurosymbolic association rule mining (ARM) method for tabular data.
 It aims to address the rule explosion and execution time problems in ARM and it is fully compatible with the existing solutions.
-Aerial first creates a neural representation of a given tabular data using an Autoencoder, and then extracts association rules from the neural representation.
+Aerial+ first creates a neural representation of a given tabular data using an Autoencoder, and then extracts association rules from the neural representation.

-See [How Aerial works?](#how-aerial-works) section or our paper for the details of Autoencoder architecture, training and rule extraction algorithm.
-If you use Aerial in your work, please [cite](#citation) our paper.
+See [How Aerial+ works?](#how-aerial-works) section or our paper for the details of Autoencoder architecture, training and rule extraction algorithm.
+If you use Aerial+ in your work, please [cite](#citation) our paper.

 ---